The 'Shadow AI' Problem: Identifying and Managing Unsanctioned AI in the Enterprise (Cybersecurity 2026)

 Introduction: The Invisible Employees

-In our first deep dive, Agentic AI in the SOC: How Autonomous Agents are Changing Incident Response, we saw how AI can be our greatest defender.
+In our first deep dive, autonomous incident response agents, we saw how AI can be our greatest defender.
 But what happens when the AI is not working for the SOC, but for a marketing intern who just wanted to summarize a confidential board report?
 Welcome to the world of Shadow AI.
 By mid-2026, the term "Shadow IT," referring to hidden apps and servers, has been completely eclipsed by the rise of unsanctioned Large Language Models (LLMs) and generative design tools.
 While these technologies drive unprecedented individual productivity, they create a massive "Semantic Attack Surface."
 This post is a high-authority analysis of how to identify and manage the risks of the invisible AI workforce.

 The Proliferation of Shadow AI